BibhuLamichhane/facial-expression-recognition/README.md

 # Facial-Expression-Recognition

-## The following image is a small sample from the training data
+## The following images are a small sample from the training data
 <img src="https://github.com/BibhuLamichhane/facial-expression-recognition/blob/master/sample.png">

 ## These are the predictions made by my model on some random images from the internet